SYSTEM-LIGHT/EggyUI-Rainmeter-Desktop-Widgets-Settings-CSharp/README_en-us.md

 > ⚠️ **Important Notes**
 > 1. EggyUI **is solely a Windows desktop customization pack** and **is not applicable to mobile or other operating systems**.
-> 2. This project is a fan-creation based on the game "Eggy Party" (蛋仔派对). **Commercial use is strictly prohibited**.
+> 2. This project is a fan-creation based on the game "Eggy Party". **Commercial use is strictly prohibited**.
 > 3. **This project shall not be used for any profit-driven purposes**, including but not limited to:
 >    - Paid distribution or sales
 >    - Bundling with commercial software